-In 2017 the WRP and Vermont River Conservancy conserved 41 acres of river corridor along the White River through two river corridor easement projects – 1 in Hancock and 1 in Stockbridge.
-Tropical Storm Irene flood waters deposited large amounts of sediment on these field, which highlighted the need to protect them from future encroachments and the need to reserve the river corridor for floodplain function.
-Vermont’s Ecosystem Restoration Program funded the river corridor easement purchases.
+In 2018 the WRP and Vermont River Conservancy conserved 9 acres of river corridor along the White River through a river corridor easement project in Gaysville.
+Tropical Storm Irene flood waters deposited large amounts of sediment on this undeveloped property, which highlighted the need to keep the property undeveloped to accommodate future flooding.
+The Vermont Ecosystem Restoration Program and High Meadows Fund provided funded for the project.

-The WRP works with the Vermont River Management Program to conduct a 3-phase river corridor planning process in the White River watershed.
-In phase 1 the WRP hires a private consultant to conduct Phase 2 stream geomorphic assessments.
+The WRP works with the Vermont River Management Program to conduct a 3-step river corridor planning process in the White River watershed.
+In step 1 the WRP hires a private consultant to conduct Phase 2 stream geomorphic assessments.
 These on-the-ground assessments allow groups like the WRP, as well as towns and regional planning commissions, to increase our understanding of the current physical condition of a particular stream and the various land uses affecting it.

-In Phase 2 the consultant analyzes the data to identify municipal- and landowner-scale projects that protect and improve water quality and flood resilience.
+In step 2 the consultant analyzes the data to identify municipal- and landowner-scale projects that protect and improve water quality and flood resilience.
 The WRP coordinates public meetings to share the data analysis results, and to invite feedback from the local community about their interests and concerns.

 River Corridor Management Plans are the end result of the river corridor planning process.
-These documents guide restoration efforts that both address underlying causes of instability as well as the concerns of the local communities.
+These documents guide step 3: restoration efforts that both address underlying causes of instability as well as the concerns of the local communities.
 Visit our Reports page to access links to River Corridor Management Plans completed since 2007.

 The WRP works with its partners to implement river corridor protection projects that reduce conflicts between the river and the land alongside while improving water quality, fish & wildlife habitat, and flood resilience.